 Can you say about your time recording the promo for CBBC Find Your Tribe?

 The CBBC Find Your Tribe promo was the first TV job I did.
 We were on stage but we were being filmed at the same time.
 It was really nerve-racking at the time as I had never been in front of the camera before!
 As we kept doing it, I got used to it and it was a really positive experience.

 What came first for you – dance or acting?

 I started dancing recreationally when I was three or four, but I started doing it competitively when I was around ten.
-I went to a musical theatre school where I did dancing, acting and singing when I was about seven or eight and booked Matilda a few years later.
+I went to a musical theatre school where I did dancing, acting and singing when I was about seven or eight and booked the Royal Shakespeare Company’s Matilda The Musical a few years later.
 I love acting and I love performing and I feel like when I’m dancing, I’m acting as well, I think they come quite well hand in hand.
 So yes, acting when I was about seven and dancing when I was about three.

 How long have you been training in dance and what other training do you do?

 I went to dance club when I was little but I started training properly when I was about eleven, when I started secondary school.
 I joined Spirit Dance Company and did three days a week.
 I’ve also had training in acting and singing.

 Can you say more about your dance career and if you have any competitions coming up?

 I’m training as much as I possibly can, just striving to get stronger and more versatile as a dancer.
 I train for competitions whenever I have a spare day.
 Recently, I’ve had so many events and competitions, but they’re such a good experience.
 I feel like since I’ve done so many recently, I’ve just got more confident on stage and I really enjoy them.